 I've heard that I can "test out" of quarantine if I've traveled outside of New York State.
 Can I return to work early if I meet all the requirements for testing out?
 (This question is also addressed on p.
 3 under 'What will happen if I travel outside of New York for personal reasons?')
 Probably.
-Many state agencies have made clear that employees "may" return to work if they "test out" of quarantine under the following circumstances:
+DOCCS has made clear that employees "may" return to work if they "test out" of quarantine under the following circumstances: